 Learn from each other

-The use of iPads by pupils on a 1:1 basis has the potential to:
+The use of iPads by students on a 1:1 basis has the potential to:

-provide opportunities to enhance pupils' overall learning experience
+provide opportunities to enhance students' overall learning experience

 give access to learning anywhere, anytime - both in classrooms and at home

-encourage pupils to become more independent in their learning
+encourage students to become more independent in their learning

 provide opportunities to create and share work